docstrap/docstrap/README.md

 ### Contributers ###

 *Huge* thanks to all contributors.
-If your name should be here, but isn't, please let me know
+If your name should be here, but isn't, please let us know

 * [marklagendijk](https://github.com/marklagendijk)
 * [michaelward82](https://github.com/michaelward82)